Breaking: Zenernet has shut its doors, here is the latest.

 It’s a lot, though, to go from just a handful of people working out of a living room to a company employing hundreds of people worldwide in just five years.
 This rapid growth is great in that Zenernet services are available in more states, but it also has its downsides.
 Namely, what works for a small group of colleagues with an in-depth knowledge of one market doesn’t always scale up.

-We’re hopeful that, given Zenernet’s entire founding ethos and its revised strategy, the company will find its feet again in 2022.
+We’re hopeful that, given Zenernet’s entire founding ethos and its revised strategy, the company will find its feet again in 2023.
+In the meantime, we’d recommend going with Freedom Solar, SunPower, or another, local installer.